-Aarhus Institute of Advanced Studies (AIAS) offers one-year fellowships to newly appointed DANDRITE research group leaders from the Danish Research Institute of Translational Neuroscience (DANDRITE).
+Aarhus Institute of Advanced Studies (AIAS) offers two-year fellowships to newly appointed DANDRITE research group leaders from the Danish Research Institute of Translational Neuroscience (DANDRITE).
 The purpose of the fellowship is to offer outstanding incoming DANDRITE Group Leaders the opportunity to engage and integrate with a wider interdisciplinary and international research community at Aarhus University.

 AIAS-DANDRITE fellows will have a shared office at AIAS with the opportunity to participate in the activities at AIAS and at the relevant research environments at DANDRITE.
 AIAS offers optimal office facilities, and a thriving international and interdisciplinary community with joint social and academic activities.